3 ways your LinkedIn profile isn't optimized (even though you think it is!)

 You’ve had your LinkedIn profile for over a decade.
-You’ve looked at it and tweaked it countless times, and you feel pretty good about it.
-But despite your efforts, your LinkedIn marketing isn’t bringing in the clients you'd like.
-So, you wonder if you're missing something.
+You’ve tweaked it countless times, and you feel pretty good about it.

 Sound familiar?

 Your LinkedIn profile can become a powerful asset for your small business with a handful of targeted tweaks.
-Let’s dive into three key ways your profile might be falling short and how to fix them.

-1) Your profile doesn't show your clients exactly who you help and what problem you solve
+Issue 1) Your profile doesn't show your clients exactly who you help and what problem you solve

 For example: